 Clementin blanc du Chateau Pape Clement 2007 - second wine to Pape Clement white and a real delicacy.
-This wine shows how stunning 2007 vintage in white is.
-Very tasty, aromatic, finesse and beautifully balanced.
-Its freshness, elegance and charm is really, really captivating.
+This wine shows how stunning the 2007 vintage in white is.
+Very tasty, aromatic, finesse, and beautifully balanced.
+Its freshness, elegance, and charm are captivating.
 91-92p.
 Tasted in November 2009.

-Clos L'Oratoire 2007 - soft, tasty and round wine which will mature quickly.
+Clos L'Oratoire 2007 is a soft, tasty, round wine that will mature quickly.
 86p. same impression in September 2010.

 Ferriere 2007 - fruity, tasty, reasonable intensity and length.
 Already drinkable.
 86p.
 Tasted in September 2010.

-Latour Martillac white 2007 - dense, well-knitted wine with fine acidity and strong finish.
-Very complex on the nose with many aromas (grapefruit, pineapple and peach).
+Latour Martillac white 2007 - dense, well-knitted wine with fine acidity and a strong finish.
+Very complex on the nose with many aromas (grapefruit, pineapple, and peach).
 93p.
 Tasted in September 2010.

-Marquis d'Alesme 2007 - very aromatic, elegant and pleasant wine, soft texture and with nicely balanced.
+Marquis d'Alesme 2007 - very aromatic, elegant, pleasant wine, soft texture, and nicely balanced.
 Joyful.
 88p.

-Smith Haut Lafitte red 2007 - very tasty and pleasant wine, soft, round and with nice balance.
+Smith Haut Lafitte red 2007 - delicious and pleasant, soft, round, and balanced wine.
 88p.
 Same impression in September 2010.